m-carrasco/m-carrasco.github.io/index.md

 ## About Me

-I'm a PhD student supervised by Prof. Cristian Cadar at Imperial College London and a member of the Software Reliability Group.
+I'm a PhD student supervised by Prof. Cristian Cadar and Prof. Alastair Donaldson at Imperial College London and a member of the Software Reliability Group.
 Nowadays, I am working on

-- SMT Sampling for Program Testing
+- SMT Sampling for Fuzzing
-- Fuzzing for SMT Sampling
+- SMT Sampling via Coverage-guided Fuzzing
+- Verification-aware Languages Testing

 ## Research Interests